isomerpages/moe-yuminpri/_our-experience/Co Curriculum Activities/Choir.md

      style="width:50%">

 <center> Left: Performance for Voices in Harmony @ Black Box, Goodman Arts Centre 2019 / Right: Singapore Youth Festival 2018 </center>

+**Video**

+**Students’ Testimonials**

+**“I love Choir as we get to learn to sing new songs every other week.
+The songs we learn are usually melodious and soothing.
+I have also learnt more about Music since I joined Choir”**

+**Sheetal (6 Compassion)**

+**“Choir opens doors for me to participate in performances.
+When I was in Primary 4, I was given the opportunity to take part in the Singapore Youth Festival competition.
+I felt very thankful as the competition has allowed me to be more resilient in practising my singing skills.”**

+**Jolene (6 Respect)**